tornado-repositories/.github/profile/README.md

 ### But Git is decentralized (and IPFS exists) so what's the big deal?

-Git is a decentralized source repository.
+Git is a decentralized version control system.
 Hence other copies of the Tornado Cash code certainly exist on other machines and at other locations (in fact, go ahead and make a clone right now!)
+You should be able to verify that these are authentic by comparing hashes to a main trusted repository, like the one that used to be hosted here on Github.

-Github's removal of the Tornado Cash code repositories and developer accounts is hardly a total ban on the source code.
-However it has two critical effects: first, it halts the ongoing development of this source code *even as a pure software development and research project.* Second, it makes discovery of the code much more difficult.
+Hence  Github's removal of the Tornado Cash code repositories and developer accounts is hardly a total ban on the source code.
+It does have two critical effects: first, it halts the ongoing development of this source code *even as a pure software development and research project.* Second, it makes discovery of the code much more difficult.
 (It is perhaps analogous to removing a book from major commercial bookstores, while allowing users to exchange PDF files on USB sticks.)
 At present a non-expert user searching for the Tornado Cash code on Google will have a difficult time.
 Try it yourself.

 If you want a copy of the code on a more durable decentralized medium, there are some copied of (limited) repositories on IPFS.
-I don't warranty these, and you should carefully check hashes against the repositories on Github and in the Wayback Machine just in case:
+I certainly don't warranty these (or any of this code), and you should carefully check hashes against the repositories on Github and in the Wayback Machine just in case:

 * Tornado Nova: `ipfs://bafybeicu2anhh7cxbeeakzqjfy3pisok2nakyiemm3jxd66ng35ib6y5ri`
 * Tornado Cash Classic: `ipfs://bafybeicu2anhh7cxbeeakzqjfy3pisok2nakyiemm3jxd66ng35ib6y5ri`